uwreact/uwreact_robot/README.md

-# robot
+# uwreact_robot

-The `robot` project contains the software behind our fully autonomous FIRST robots
+The software behind our fully autonomous FIRST robots

 ## Coding Standards
 For **C++** code, we mostly follow the ROS coding guidelines, with a few exceptions.